georgeyord/ansible-playground/README.md

 ./scripts/init_remote.sh -i [SSH_KEY] [USER]@[IP]
 ```

-4. Copy `hosts.ini.example` to `hosts.ini` and use the information gathered above to describe your servers.
+4. Copy `hosts.example.ini` to `hosts.ini` and use the information gathered above to describe your servers.
 For example it could be as simple as this:
 ```
 [all:vars]
 ansible_ssh_private_key_file = ~/.ssh/id_rsa